-In September 2012, the Company entered into an operating lease for office space in Norcross, GA for a term of twenty-six months, beginning on October 1, 2012 and ending November 30, 2014 at a rate of \$3,000 per month.
+In September 2012, the Company entered into an operating lease for office space in Norcross, GA for a term of twenty-six months, beginning on October 1, 2012 and ending November 30, 2014 at a rate of approximately \$3,000 per month.
 The lease provides for free rent for the first two months of the lease and required a security deposit of \$6,000.
 In addition to base rental payments included in the contractual obligations table above, we are responsible for our pro-rata share of the operating expenses for the building.

 In October 2012, the Company entered into an operating lease for office space collocated with lab space for research and development activities.
 The lease is for a period of one year, beginning on October 1, 2012, for a rate of \$15,000 for the term, payable in equal monthly increments.
+This lease was continued on a month to month basis from October 1, 2013.